 The Trump/Pence administration has continuously targeted the TPP program.
 The first attempt to eliminate the program came mid-grant cycle in 2017.
 Shortly after abstinence-only advocate Valerie Huber joined the Office of the Assistant Secretary of Health, the office notified 84 grantees that their funding would end in June 2018, two years prematurely.
 The decision was made despite objections from career staff who argued a premature termination of multi-year projects jeopardized the usefulness of data collected.
 Fortunately, several federal courts intervened to reinstate funds for the duration of the grant cycle through June 2020.
 Undeterred by the courts, the Trump/Pence administration has pushed for the elimination of the TPP program in each of its proposed budgets, but Congress has repeatedly defeated all such attempts.
-The administration similarly attacked PREP, marking its funding as discretionary in FY2019.
-In doing so, the opportunity to cut the program in future budgets was created.
-Once again, however, Congress rejected administration attempts to cut the program.
+In passing the FY2021 Labor, Health and Human Services and Education bill in July 2020, the House Appropriations Committee rejected the administration's proposed cut and flat funded the TPP program at \$101 million.
+The committee also rejected an administration proposal that would have made PREP a discretionary spending program, subjecting it to the annual appropriations process.